 Cottage Window: A window with unequal sash, top and bottom.

 Daylight Opening (DLO): The width and the height of the visible glass.

-Depth of the Jamb: The point where the exterior casing ends to the point where the interior casing begins.
-On clad units, the point from the backside of the nailing fin to the interior of the frame.
+Depth of the Jamb: The point from where the exterior casing ends to the point where the interior casing begins.
+On clad units, this is the point from the backside of the nailing fin to the interior of the frame.